More demand and less funding can affect wellbeing

 Disclaimer: we’re talking about employee retainment.
 Perkbox does not promise an immortal workforce under this scheme.
 Of course, hopefully your employees' improved health will mean they can stay working in your company for untold years to come.

-In the shorter term, workers will have much more loyalty towards a company that proves they care about their health and wellbeing.
+In the shorter term, workers will have much more loyalty towards a company that proves they care about their health and wellbeing, especially with an employee loyalty program.
 When employers take their duty of care seriously, it impacts the whole company culture.
 It's much more likely that companies will secure a loyal, long-lasting workforce if they show a genuine concern for the wellbeing of the people around them.

 5. Your company’s reputation will thrive